 Median Home Price: $600,000 (Varies greatly in a town this small)

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s and 40s.
 On average, the area receives 18 inches of rain and 17 inches of snow per year.
 The elevation is elevation 5,000 feet above sea level.

 Public Transit: No

 At Least One Hospital Accepts Medicare Patients?
 No, but Verde Valley Medical Center is eight miles away in Cottonwood and accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but Verde Valley Medical Center, eight miles away in Cottonwood, is accredited by DNV Healthcare, an accreditation organization approved by the U.S. Centers for Medicare and Medicaid Services in 2008.

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

 Notes: There is one two-lane, well maintained road in and out of town.
-Restaurants are known more for their ambiance than their food.
-The town has little racial diversity but has grown by 4% in the last decade.
+Local restaurants are known more for their ambiance than their food.
+The town has maintained its population in the last decade.
 Home prices have increased 9% since last year.